Mike Peluso (ice hockey, born 1965): Chicago Blackhawks

 Peluso made the Blackhawks out of training camp for the 1990–91 season.
 He scored his first NHL goal on October 16 on Tim Cheveldae, putting in a rebound off a shot from Troy Murray in a 3–2 loss to the Detroit Red Wings.
 On November 8, in a game versus the Edmonton Oilers, Peluso was on the receiving end of a shot that hit his cheek.
 He missed eleven games before being sent to the IHL on December 6.
 He returned to Chicago on December 28 On March 17, 1991, in a violent game versus the St. Louis Blues, Peluso was one of three Blackhawk goalscorers to take a 4–2 lead.
 However, in the third period five players were ejected for fighting, among them Peluso.
 Peluso and Kelly Chase of the Blues were suspended for ten games and received a $10,000 fine for leaving the bench for fighting.
-Peluso was eligible to return in game 4 of the opening round of the 1991 Stanley Cup playoffs.
-He returned to the lineup and played in his first NHL playoff game in game 4 of the first round series versus the Minnesota North Stars on April 10.
+Peluso was eligible to return in game four of the opening round of the 1991 Stanley Cup playoffs.
+He returned to the lineup and played in his first NHL playoff game in game four of the first round series versus the Minnesota North Stars on April 10.
 However, the Blackhawks were eliminated by the North Stars in seven games.

 Now an established enforcer, he began the season with Chicago, but was sent to Indianapolis on October 15.
 He was recalled on November 3 after appearing in four games, registering one point.
 Peluso registered 408 penalty minutes (PIM) in 63 games during the 1991–92 NHL season, becoming one of only three players in NHL history, and the most recent, to have accumulated 400 PIM or more in a single season and the third highest total in NHL history.
 On May 16, 1992, in the third round series of the 1992 playoffs versus the Edmonton Oilers, he scored his first playoff goal on Bill Ranford in an 8–2 Chicago victory.
-Peluso played a key role in the Blackhawks' run to the 1992 Stanley Cup Finals that playoffs where they lost to the Pittsburgh Penguins.
+Peluso played a key role in the Blackhawks' run to the 1992 Stanley Cup Final that playoffs where they lost to the Pittsburgh Penguins.